Joy-kitet/final-project/README.md

 ---

-## 🚀 Prompt Engineering + LLM Usage
+##  Project Planning & Technical Architecture

-FitMind was built through an **iterative prompt-first approach** using LLMs (like ChatGPT) to generate architecture plans, UI ideas, and Firebase workflows.
+FitMind was developed using an iterative, prompt-first design methodology.
+The project followed a structured planning phase involving:

 ### 📦 App Structure Design